 Georgia law requires that all vehicle owners carry a minimum amount of liability insurance.
-This insurance pays for injuries if the person, or someone using their vehicle, ever causes an accident.
 Unfortunately, not everyone follows the law and buys this insurance, and some people let it lapse, meaning they aren’t covered.
 In other cases, the person does have insurance, but the total coverage they bought isn’t enough to cover all of your injuries.
-Estimates on the number of accidents like this vary, but unfortunately it’s very common.

 That doesn’t mean you aren’t covered.
-You may be covered—even if the at-fault driver doesn’t have insurance—if you have a special type of coverage known as Uninsured Motorist/Under-Insured Motorist (UM/IUM) coverage.
+Even if the at-fault driver doesn’t have insurance, you may be covered if you have a particular type of coverage known as Uninsured Motorist/Under-Insured Motorist (UM/IUM) coverage.
 Many drivers have this insurance without even realizing it.

 UM/UIM is insurance that you carry (and pay for), which covers you when: